Skip to content

 For tuning how scripts load after consent, see Async Script Loading.

-Consent Pro is a lightweight library — the core runtime is about 15 KB transferred, which is small compared to most analytics or marketing tags.
+Consent Pro is a lightweight library — the runtime is about 15 KB transferred, which is small compared to most analytics or marketing tags.

 SEO audits (Semrush, Lighthouse, etc.)